Showing 238 results for your search phrase, organised below. Use the buttons to filter by content type.

 /people/samuel-smith/ - Milton Silverman

 Milton Silverman has been a commercial litigation and dispute resolution partner at Streathers since 1984.
-He has been involved in substantial litigation over the years with some high profile cases including, commercial work in the Court of Appeal, specialist art trade disputes, leasehold enfranc...
+He has recently become a consultant to the firm and has been involved in substantial litigation over the years with some high profile cases including, commercial work in the Court of Appeal,...

 /people/milton-silverman/ - Jacalyn Rosenfeld